 Roadway design exceptions for work on a local facility are processed and approved by the LPA.

-Design exceptions for work on or along the state highway system requires approval of a Design Exception Request from ODOT.
-To obtain ODOT approval the LPA must submit a completed ODOT Design Exception Request Form and supporting documentation to ODOT’s Regional Local Agency Liaison for processing.
+Design exceptions for work on or along the state highway system requires approval from ODOT of a Design Exception Request.
+To obtain ODOT approval, the LPA must submit a completed ODOT Design Exception Request form and supporting documentation to ODOT’s Regional Local Agency Liaison for processing.
+For more information, see ODOT Highway Design Manual Sections 1003.5, 1004 and 1006.1.

 All bridge design deviations must be approved by ODOT (and FHWA if necessary) if the bridge is on the National Bridge Inventory (NBI).
 For locally-owned bridges not on the NBI, the LPA has approval authority.